daniel-furman/computer-science-code/README.md

 ---

 These scripts were written for the following specialization: https://www.coursera.org/specializations/cs-fundamentals.
-The three courses include Object-Oriented Data Structures, Ordered Data Structures, and Unordered Data Structures.
+The courses include Object-Oriented Data Structures and Ordered Data Structures.